 Did you know that Amazon has a Coupons program for Amazon Prime members?
 I had no idea this existed until I dove a little deeper into Amazon as research for this article.
 In short, you can browse Amazon’s catalog of coupons and click Clip Coupon to get an instant discount on that item at checkout.

 As it turns out, a lot of Prime Pantry items are also eligible for these digital coupons.
 Individually these discounts may seem worthless, but when you have an entire Cart worth of stuff and all of it is discounted to some degree, the savings add up.
 If you have the time to clip coupons regularly, you might even save enough to negate the shipping fee.

 Note: Each coupon is only available for a limited time and is only applicable up to a certain quantity.

 After looking at all of these facts about Prime Pantry, a couple things become very clear.

 Convenience is the main reason to use Prime Pantry.
 You don’t have to leave your house, you can shop at your own leisure, and everything gets dropped off right at your doorstep.
-It’s great value for students (who get discounted Prime memberships) and supremely useful for those who don’t have cars and don’t want to walk back from the supermarket with ten bags of groceries.
+It’s a great value for students (who get discounted Prime for Students memberships) and supremely useful for those who don’t have cars and don’t want to walk back from the supermarket with heavy bags of groceries.

-Prime Pantry is NOT the best way to save money on groceries.
-It’s convenient, but that convenience comes at a cost — namely, flat-rate shipping and the lack of generic brands.
-The four-day shipping is also a bit disappointing.
-Only you can decide if the convenience is worth it.
+Prime Pantry is NOT a way to save money on groceries.
+It’s convenient, but that convenience comes at a cost—namely, flat-rate shipping and the lack of generic brands.
+The four-day shipping is also a bit disappointing, but not a deal-breaker.

-If Prime Pantry isn’t for you, maybe Amazon Prime Day can convince you to become a member.
+If Prime Pantry isn’t for you, Amazon Prime is still worth getting for other reasons.
+Perhaps the benefits of Amazon Prime Day or the fact that you can share your Amazon Prime with family will convince you to become a member.